anton-kotenko/crdt/README.md

 In this case cluster "breaks" into subclusters.
 Subcluster will contain outdated valued from other subcluster but will work and accept updates.
 But read queries won't be aware about changes in other subcluster.
 After network issue will be solved and parts of cluster will be able to communicate, "merge" operation on counter will update data and cluster as a whole become consistent.

+##### Decision
+Implemented algorithm described above except of merge data from removed node into other node.

 #### Node restart
 Node restart is sequential node removal + node addition.
 Both procedures was described above and proven to be correct.